 Moreover, reduced water flow and pollution severely impact ecosystems along the Euphrates River.
 Aquatic biodiversity suffers as species struggle to survive in altered habitats with fewer available resources.

 Wetlands that provide critical ecosystem services such as water filtration and flood mitigation are at risk of disappearing altogether.
-The loss of these habitats disrupts the fragile balance of nature and exacerbates the vulnerability of already endangered species.
+The loss of these habitats disrupts nature’s fragile balance and exacerbates the vulnerability of already endangered species.

 The socio-economic and environmental impacts of the Euphrates River crisis are significant and demand urgent attention from various stakeholders.